jazzmuesli/javadepextractor/README.md

 Important: javadepextractor does not support type inference yet.
 For example, the dependencies inside a lambda expression that does not specify the type of its elements, will not be extracted.

 PS: The dependency type can be: access, declare, create, extend, implement, useannotation, and throw.

+# How to build
+> mvn package assembly:single